 Two things they found.
 One is that I have one over-achieving kidney (left does 70% of the work) and one slacker (right does 30%).
 50-50 is best, but as long as my under-achiever doesn’t fall asleep on the job, things will be OK.

-The test also indicated that I might have a “pinch” near the point where the “tube” from my last surgery connects to my underachieving kidney.
+The test also indicated that I might have a “pinch” near the connection to my underachieving kidney.
 This could be a cause of the sluggishness, or it might not (no way to tell).
 It is definitely something that, over time, would have a negative impact.
 So….

 Dr. said he’d like to go in (robotically), and basically replace about an inch of the connection.
 He said it would take an hour or so.
 We asked about options and after discussing it, I agreed to the surgery.
 THEN came the surprise.
 He looked at his schedule.
 “We’ll plan on Monday the 23rd.”